-Panel discussions will take place between the weeks of March 7 (Thursday class) through April 11 (Thursday class).
+Panel discussions will take place between the weeks of 9 through 15.
 Please note that assignments will be penalized one grade step, up to 24 hours, and penalized one grade step further each day after.

-- 1, Does the panel demonstrate that each student read and understood the material to develop a thoughtful array of challenging questions?
-(3 pts) - 2.
-Does the panel demonstrate graduate level critical thinking about the material?
+1, Does the panel demonstrate that each student read and understood the material to develop a thoughtful array of challenging questions?
+(3 pts)

+- 2. Does the panel demonstrate graduate level critical thinking about the material?
 (2 pts) - 3.
 Does the panel engage fellow students in the material?
 (3 pts) - 4.
 Does the presentation demonstrate preparedness and group collaborative skills on behalf of your fellow students?
+(2 pts)

-(2 pts) - (3) The third assignment (worth 20%) is a scholarly and analytic essay (5-6 pages).
+(3) The third assignment (worth 20%) is a scholarly and analytic essay (5-6 pages).
 Students will select a population of youth in need.
 This assignment can build on your second assignment, if you choose, and it should also reflect the learnings from your experiential assignment.
 Students may not choose a population based exclusively on diagnostic category.